zyadhany/RoadToIcpc/README.md

-This repo made by O(1) to prepare to Icpc cpontest at PSU Comm.
+This repo made by O(1) to prepare to Icpc contest at PSU Community.

 - Year one #1: O(1)
     - Team meamber: